markvnext/aspnet/README.md

 # markvnext/aspnet
-ASP.NET 5 and Kestrel server running under Mono 3.12 on Ubuntu 14.04
+ASP.NET 5 and Kestrel server using Mono 3.12 running under supervisord on Ubuntu 14.04